laurenalexis09/SeniorProject/README.md

 In the listeners package -

-	CharacterGenerator: This class is where the data is generated and stored for the first player
+	CharacterGenerator: This class is where the data is generated and stored for the first player.

-	CharacterGenerator2: This class is where the data is generated and stored for the second player
+	CharacterGenerator2: This class is where the data is generated and stored for the second player.

 	DialogueListener: This class is what runs the story - it initializes the story and shows the respective images and text for each iteration.